 Review and Submit: Double-check your figures—errors can lead to audits or penalties.

-Penalties for late filing start at AED 1,000 for the first offence, escalating to AED 2,000 for repeat violations within 24 months.
+Penalties for late filing start at AED 1,000 for the first offense, escalating to AED 2,000 for repeat violations within 24 months.
 Accuracy and timeliness are non-negotiable!

 Tips for smooth VAT Return Filing

-Stay Organised: Maintain clear records of all transactions.
+Stay Organized: Maintain clear records of all transactions.
 Cloud-based tools like QuickBooks or Xero can simplify this.

 Know Your Deadlines: Mark your calendar for the 28th of each filing month.
 Set reminders a week in advance.